netdjw/windows-scripts/README.md

-# How to use
+# Set WSL IP address to Windows's hosts file

 1. Start WSL

+2. Create a copy of `hosts.example` as `hosts` file.

+3. Set up your domain in newly created `hosts` file.

-2. Run `set-wsl-ip-to-hosts-file.ps1` as Administrator
+4. Run `& ".\set-wsl-ip-to-hosts-file.ps1"` command in PowerShell as Administrator

-3. Your test domains are set.
+5. Your test domains are set.

+On next time you need use only the 4. step.

+If you want to add new domain, just use 3. and 4. step.

-# `.bashrc`
+# Set up your `.bashrc`

 ## Show current git branch